achliopa/udemy_PythonTensorFlow/readme.md

 ### Lecture 68 - Word2Vec Code Along: Part One

-* tf documentation ahas an example implementation of word2vec
+* tf documentation has an example implementation of word2vec (we ll cp that)
-* its a manual and tedious process
+* its a manual and tedious process (better use gensim)
-* we do the imports
+* we do the imports (cp them)
 ```
 import collections
 import math